cuongpiger/heat/doc/source/developing_guides/pluginguide.rst

   Update the physical resources using updated information.

   :param json_snippet: the resource definition from the updated template
-  :type json_snippet: collections.abc.Mapping
+  :type json_snippet: collections.Mapping
   :param tmpl_diff: values in the updated definition that have changed
                     with respect to the original template definition.
-  :type tmpl_diff: collections.abc.Mapping
+  :type tmpl_diff: collections.Mapping
   :param prop_diff: property values that are different between the original
                     definition and the updated definition; keys are property names and values are the new values.
 Deleted or properties that were originally present but now absent have values of ``None``
-  :type prop_diff: collections.abc.Mapping
+  :type prop_diff: collections.Mapping

   *Note* Before calling ``handle_update`` we check whether need to replace the resource, especially for resource in ``*_FAILED`` state, there is a